pre6/ECOBEE/README.md

 |2022-11-02|	2022-12-02|	164.99|	1355|	30|	31|	5.32225806451613|	3.78239890958655|	0.08374314928974|

+### Assumptions:
+- The other appliance and things that use gas are not accounted for.
+- The number of degrees outside affects the amound of times the furnace turns on.

 ## 3. When will I break even with my thermostat?

 My thermostat cost $330.
 This will be compared to a standard government issued thermostat which holds 22 degrees celcius.
 The cycle the thermostat was on is: